 The final step to submitting feature requests with Userback is the feedback form itself.
 Each feedback type has its own form that can be configured.
 If you have multiple types of feedback selected, ensure that you have the Feature Request form selected when making changes to the form.

-When adding fields to the feedback form, you can also update the placeholder text for both the Title field and Comment Field.
+When adding fields to the feedback form, you can also update the placeholder text for both the Title field and the Comment Field.
 So for example, in the comment field, you could change the placeholder text to "Help us understand how this idea would benefit your business".

 Filtering feature requests with Board View